Uniqueness of the multiplicative cyclotomic trace: Multiplicative Morita theory

 The category $\Spcat$ has a closed symmetric monoidal product given by taking $(\aC, \aD)$ to the spectral category with objects $\ob \aC \times \ob \aD$ and morphism spectra $\aC(c,c') \sma \aD(d,d')$.
 However, the smash product of cofibrant spectral categories is not necessarily cofibrant, and consequently the model structure is not monoidal \cite{Spectral} (and see \cite{Toen} for a discussion of this in the setting of DG-categories).
 This issue is one of the persistent technical difficulties in working with these models of $\idemstabcat$.

 To resolve this problem, we employ the notion of flat objects and functors (e.g., see \cite[B.4]{hhr}).
 Recall that a functor between model categories is flat if it preserves weak equivalences and colimits.
 An object $X$ of a model category (whose underlying category is monoidal with respect to a tensor product $\otimes$) is then said to be flat if the functor $X \otimes (-)$ is a flat functor.
-For instance, cofibrant spectra are flat.
+Cofibrant objects in a monoidal model category are flat; in particular, cofibrant spectra are flat.
 The utility of this definition comes from the fact that the smash product of flat spectra computes the derived smash product.

 We define a spectral category $\aC$ to be pointwise-cofibrant if each morphism spectrum $\aC(x,y)$ is a cofibrant spectrum.
 The following proposition summarizes the facts about pointwise-cofibrant spectral categories that we will need.
+Recall that a spectral category $\aC$ has an associated spectral category of perfect modules (equivalently, homotopically compact modules, or retracts of finite cell modules), and that a map of spectral categories $f\colon \aC\to\aD$ is a {\em Morita equivalence} if $f$ induces a DK-equivalence between spectral categories of perfect modules; see \cite[\S 2]{BGT} for details.

 \begin{proposition} \begin{enumerate} \item Every spectral category is functorially Morita equivalent to a pointwise-cofibrant spectral category with the same objects. \item The subcategory of pointwise-cofibrant spectral categories is closed under the smash product. \item A pointwise-cofibrant spectral category is flat with respect to the smash product of spectral categories. \item If $\aC$ and $\aD$ are pointwise-cofibrant spectral categories, the smash product $\aC \sma \aD$ computes the derived smash product $\aC \sma^{\L} \aD$. \end{enumerate} \end{proposition}